Laythy/Laythy/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on myself
-- 📫 reach me moe-cat.cn
+- 📫 reach me through laythy@moecat.org

 <!---
 Laythy/Laythy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.